2023 Best Electromechanical Engineering Schools in Ohio

 Electromechanical Engineering Tech majors at Cincinnati State take out an average of $12,091 in student loans while working on their egree.

-With a ranking of #6, Owens Community College did quite well on this year’s best schools for electromechanical engineering technology students.
-Located in the large suburb of Perrysburg, Owens State Community College is a public college with a moderately-sized student population.
+Owens Community College did quite well in this year’s ranking of the best schools for electromechanical engineering technology students.
+It came in at #6 on the list.
+Located in the suburb of Perrysburg, Owens State Community College is a public college with a medium-sized student population.

 Read full report on Electromechanical Engineering Technology at Owens Community College

-Zane State College landed the #7 spot in the 2023 rankings for the best electromechanical engineering technology programs.
+Zane State College did quite well in this year’s ranking of the best schools for electromechanical engineering technology students.
+It came in at #7 on the list.
 Located in the distant town of Zanesville, Zane State College is a public college with a small student population.

 Read full report on Electromechanical Engineering Technology at Zane State College

-Kent State University at Kent came in at #9 in this year’s edition of the Best Electromechanical Engineering Schools in Ohio ranking.
-Located in the large suburb of Kent, Kent State is a public school with a fairly large student population.
+Kent State University at Kent ranked #9 on this year’s Best Electromechanical Engineering Schools in Ohio list.
+Located in the large suburb of Kent, Kent State is a public college with a very large student population.

-Shawnee State University came in at #10 in this year’s edition of the Best Electromechanical Engineering Schools in Ohio ranking.
+Shawnee State University ranked #10 on this year’s Best Electromechanical Engineering Schools in Ohio list.
 Shawnee State University is a small public school located in the town of Portsmouth.

-Read full report on Electromechanical Engineering Technology at Shawnee State University
+Full Electromechanical Engineering Technology at Shawnee State University Report

 Explore all the Best Electromechanical Engineering Technology Colleges in the Great Lakes Area or other specific states within that region.